kubermatic/docs/content/kubermatic/master/tutorials_howtos/etcd_backups/_index.en.md

     name: zvc78xnnz7
   schedule: '@every 20m'
   keep: 20
+  destination: s3
 ```

 Once created, the controller will start a new backup every time the schedule demands it (i.e. at 1:00 AM in the example),
 and delete backups once more than `.spec.keep` (20 in the example) have been created.
 The created backups are named based
 on the configuration name and the backup timestamp `$backupconfigname-$timestamp`.
+The backup is stored at the specified backup destination,
+which is configured per seed.

 It is also possible to do one-time backups (snapshots).